 We quarantine any alpaca arriving on Spring Farm for a minimum of one month – when bringing new alpacas into our herd (in practice this is only stud males).
 Where different, if coming from abroad, the alpacas would be quarantined for 6 months and then quarantined for at least a further month upon arrival onto our farm.
 In reality, it is our intention (except in the case of stud males) to grow only by organic means.

 Visiting stud males only come to our farm for drive-by mating purposes.
 Except for the mating pens, they are kept separate from our herd and they never graze or live on our pasture.
 They are kept on concrete for the duration of their visit which is then disinfected when they leave.
 We do not accept agisting females from external herds for mating purposes.
-No Spring Farm female has left the farm for agisted mating purposes for ten years.
+No Spring Farm female has left the farm for agisted mating purposes for fifteen years.

 Our herd health record is exemplary and we would refer anybody who required confirmation about our herd health to contact our vet – a practice with many years of alpaca experience.